vinyadav-tibco/tci-flogo/samples/app-dev/Connectors/Miscellaneous/Hubspot/readme.md

-# Hubspot Sample demonstrating how to implement the CRUD activities on Hubspot Leads object.
+# Hubspot Sample demonstrating how to implement the CRUD activities on Hubspot Deals object.

 ## Description